 If you are a target of sexual harassment at the workplace in the state of California, it’s illegal, and the person who can take action to put a stop to it is you.

 Sexual harassment in the workplace is sexual behavior or advances that are unwelcome and that intimidate, offend, or humiliate a person because of his or her gender.

-Sexual harassment might include anything from an offensive cartoon or calendar displayed on someone’s desk to outright groping or sexual assault.
+Sexual harassment lawyers know that this might include anything from an offensive cartoon or calendar displayed on someone’s desk to outright groping or sexual assault.

 If you’re a target of sexual harassment at your place of work, you deserve justice, and what’s provided here are some general tips about the best way to end the harassment and obtain justice.